gogoziyishi/Museum-Recommender-System/README.md

 4. Employing cosine similarity distance from `sklearn` to identify similarities between museums.

 ## Recommender System
 The core of our project, the recommender function, predicts similar museums based on user preferences.
 The data is managed using the `pickle` library and integrated into a Streamlit application for a user-friendly interface.
+The code snippet provided illustrates the creation of state-specific similarity matrices, which are vital to our recommender engine.
+The repository contains a similarity_matrices directory with these matrices, allowing for tailored recommendations across different states.

 ## Streamlit Web Application
 Our system is operationalized through a `Streamlit` web application, allowing for interactive user engagement and personalized recommendations.
+Our Streamlit app provides a seamless UI for users to select a state, explore museum options, and receive personalized recommendations.
+It features a dynamic 'Museum Explorer Map' and detailed museum profiles, including rankings and descriptions.

 ## Evaluation
 Our models are evaluated based on accuracy scores and silhouette coefficients, with manual sampling as a comparison benchmark.

 ## Repository Contents
-- `Museums Recommendation System.ipynb`: Jupyter notebook with the complete analysis and system model.
-- `README.md`: This file, describing the project.
-- `Tags.csv`: Dataset containing tags related to each museum.
+- similarity_matrices: Contains the state-specific similarity matrices.
+- Fordham-University-Logo-1907.png: The university's logo.
+- Museums Recommendation System.ipynb: The full analysis notebook.
+- README.md: Project documentation.
+- Tags.csv: Dataset with museum-related tags.
-- `app.py`: The Streamlit application for deploying the recommender system.
+- app.py: The Streamlit app script.
-- `museums.pkl`, `museums_dict.pkl`, `similarity.pkl`: Serialized files containing processed museum data and similarity metrics for the recommender system.
+- museums.pkl, museums_dict.pkl, similarity.pkl, states.pkl: Serialized files for the recommender system.
+- youtube_image.png: Thumbnail for the YouTube demo.

 ## Acknowledgements
 Our sincere thanks to everyone who contributed to the success of this project, especially for the insight and support provided by our academic mentors and peer collaborators.

 ## Contact

-For any queries regarding this project, please reach out to:
+Reach out to us with any questions:

 - Ziyi Shi - [Email](mailto:ziyishi@fordham.edu)
 - Yvonne Wu - [Email](mailto:swu180@fordham.edu)